 KEDC shall report quarterly to the City Council on the amount and nature of expenditures or commitments made of funds received from the City and its progress and plans in promoting the economic development of the City.
+KEDC will provide a written copy of its quarterly report to the City Council at least one week in in advance of the quarterly briefing.
+A written report shall also be concurrently provided by the Chamber of Commerce detailing the staff work hours associated with KEDC economic development efforts.
+Both reports shall be provided to the City Manager's office.
 If the need arises for additional communication on a sensitive matter, KEDC shall communicate to City Council members within the bounds of the law.
 KEDC shall work with the City's liaison to keep the City informed of its activities and to schedule required meetings with City Council.

 D. The Greater Killeen Chamber of Commerce (GKCC) - The Chamber of Commerce focuses on programs that will lead to the creation and recruitment of jobs with competitive wages in the service, manufacturing and retail sectors.
 They organize and host prospect visits to the community, analyze data, and prepare recommendations.
 They work with a negotiating team to evaluate and create incentive proposals, prepare offer letters, and collaborate with attorneys to prepare Development/Performance Agreements.
 They then present projects to the City Council, as needed, for the Council's approval.
 The GKCC funds the Business Resource Center, which offers counseling and training to entrepreneurs and small businesses.
 They conduct a business recruitment program to attract new retail business and commercial/industrial business to the community.
+They

-They market and keep the Killeen Business Park competitive.
+- market and keep the Killeen Business Park competitive.
 They also provide staff support for KEDC and the Killeen Industrial Foundation (KIF) and contribute to economic development by keeping the KEDC website up to date.
-The GKCC develops policy, keeps current, and acts on public policy agendas to address key issues at the federal, state, and local levels.

-In promoting economic development, they maintain a meaningful, user-friendly chamber website and continually add content to the websites to meet the information needs of investors and the general public.

-E. Other Partners - Educational institutions can develop workforce training programs to entice prospective industries and businesses to locate in Killeen.
+The GKCC develops policy, keeps current, and acts on public policy agendas to address key issues at the federal, state, and local levels. - In promoting economic development, they maintain a meaningful, user-friendly chamber website and continually add content to the websites to meet the information needs of investors and the general public. - E. Other Partners Educational institutions can develop workforce training programs to entice prospective industries and businesses to locate in Killeen.
 Also, Bell County has economic development programs and incentives that Killeen could benefit from.